The BIG IDEA

 God allows hard things into our lives as a way to point us to his Son.

-Hard times and evil in the world can cause us to question God and his love for us.
-Life just doesn’t seem fair so we end up doubting God or becoming angry with him.
+Hard times and evil in the world can cause us to question God’s love for us.

-Trust in God in the midst of hard circumstances and things we don’t understand.
-Believe that God can use these things to build our faith and point others to himself.
+Trust in God in the midst of hard circumstances and believe he can use these things to build our faith.

-- What I want the group to know and understand: We live in a world filled with evil and hard things, but God uses these things to glorify himself and bring us closer to him.
+- KNOW: We live in a world filled with evil and hard things, but God uses these things for his purposes and to bring us closer to him.

 We are going to look at a similar situation found in the Bible in the book of John and find out what Jesus says about these things.

 *This is one of the most difficult questions about God, and many strong Christians still wrestle with it.
 This discussion might not answer all of your questions but hopefully it will shed a little bit of light into this very difficult topic.

 *1. What do you think Jesus is trying to accomplish in his relationship with the blind man?

 He is showing his love, compassion and power to the blind man and his family.
 He is also using the situation to teach the disciples, the neighbors and the Pharisees.

 *2. Read John 9:6, 7 and 11.
 How does God bring good out of this man’s blindness?